 Find a cat food that fits your pet’s needs

 When you think of cat life stages, you might think that they consist of kittenhood, adulthood and senior age.
 You might also think that once a cat reaches adulthood, there isn't much difference between cat care in adults and younger cats.
 If that's the case, you'll be surprised to learn that, according to International CatCare, cats go through six distinct life stages, all of which have their own care and feeding requirements.
-Keep reading to learn which of the cat life stages your cat falls into, and how you can provide your cat with the best care and nutrition for her age.
-Please keep in mind that some cats mature quicker than others, so it is important to check with your vet to make sure she is getting the right nutrition as she grows.
+Keep reading to learn which of the cat life stages your cat falls into, and how you can provide your cat with the best care and nutrition for their age.
+Please keep in mind that some cats mature quicker than others, so it is important to check with your vet to make sure they are getting the right nutrition as they grow.

 Kitten Stage (Zero to Six Months)

 A kitten is the cat equivalent of a human infant.
 Kittens grow and develop much faster than human beings, however.
 During their first six months of life, a kitten will transition fairly rapidly through stages that are similar to that of a human child — from newborn to toddler to preschooler to big kid.

 - Appearance: Kittens are easy to spot.
 They look exactly like what they are: tiny baby cats.
 They start out with shortened ears and a tail that grows to be more proportionate with their bodies as they mature.

 - Behavior: Kittens are continually learning and discovering the world around them.
 In the beginning, they're helpless, relying completely on their mother and their human helpers for every aspect of their care and protection.
 As they grow and develop the skills to explore their environment, they are driven by curiosity.
 Between that, a lack of fear and an abundance of energy, kittens can be rambunctious and prone to mischief.